What is a peritonsillar abscess?

 Peritonsillar abscesses are caused by an infection.
 Most are a complication of tonsillitis (an infection of the tonsils).
-But they can also be caused by mononucleosis (also called mono), or tooth and gum infections.
+They also can be caused by mononucleosis (also called mono), tooth and gum infections.
 People who smoke are more likely to get a peritonsillar abscess.

 Your doctor will need to remove the pus from the abscess.
-Your doctor will numb the skin around the abscess.
-He or she will either take the pus out with a needle or make a small cut in the abscess so the pus can drain out.
-Surgery to remove your tonsils (called a tonsillectomy) is also an option.
+To do this, he or she will numb the skin around the abscess.
+Your doctor will either remove the pus with a needle or make a small cut in the abscess.
+Surgery to remove your tonsils (called a tonsillectomy) also is an option.
 You will probably only need surgery if you have had many tonsil infections or abscesses before.

 Your pain and symptoms should get better after the pus is drained.
 Your doctor will likely prescribe antibiotics to make sure the infection goes away completely.
 He or she may also give you medicine to help relieve the pain.

 Living with a peritonsillar abscess